jrbarnette/forth/README.md

   * The C sources depend on a modern standard C compiler.
 Anything supporting the C99 standard or later should work.
   * The C sources depend on POSIX `getopt()`.
+  * The C sources depend on GNU `readline()`.
   * The `gen-dict` script depends on a Bourne/POSIX style shell.
 This script is used to rebuild the dictionary after changing the Forth source.

-The POSIX dependencies are minor, and could be easily replaced.
+The POSIX dependencies are minor, and should be easy to replace.

+The dependency on GNU `readline()` is isolated to a single file, and should also be easy to replace.

+The code is known to build and run on macOS and Linux systems.
+I haven't tested any other target.

 The source is available under the terms of the GNU General Public License, v2.0.
 See the LICENSE file.